Shefali199/Tracing-Document/doc.md

 Continuing on our work, we identified a process for gathering fine grained information about system resources necessary to run a workload on Linux.
 This process can then be applied to any workload including individual OpenAPS commands and important use-cases.
 As an example, what subsystems are used when a user queries the insulin pump status.

 We chose an easily available [strace](https://man7.org/linux/man-pages/man1/strace.1.html) which is a useful diagnostic, instructional, and debugging tool and can be used to discover the system resources in use by a workload.
 Once we discover and understand the workload needs, we can focus on them to avoid regressions and use it to evaluate safety considerations.

+This method of tracing tells us the system calls invoked by the workload and doesn't include all the system calls that can be invoked.
+In addition to that this trace tells us just the code paths within these system calls that are invoked.
+As an example, if a workload opens a file and reads from it successfully, then the success path is the one that is traced.
+Any error paths in that system call will not be traced.
+If there is a workload that provides full coverage the method outlined here will trace and find all possible code paths.
+The completeness of the system usage information depends on the completeness of coverage of a workload.

 #### How did we gather fine grained system information?